DanielePalaia/vmw-vdp/README.md

 ![Screenshot](./pics/image3.png)<br/>

-And the graph (after some modifications on the response time)
+And the graph (after some modifications on the response time, the other metric for these two urls is meaningless because they return always ok or no)

 ![Screenshot](./pics/image4.png)<br/>